This tutorial describes a way in which to make EKIO filter the sounds emitted by Windows applications, and play the result through a WDM sound card.

 This procedure needs to be performed only once because the settings will be kept for future use.

 Select the VB-Audio Hi-Fi Cable inputs.
 Select your sound card’s outputs.
 Uncheck all of the other lines.
+VB-Audio Hi-Fi Cable outputs must NOT be selected.

 Within EKIO, go to the Inputs/Outputs tab.
 Create, for example, two inputs and two outputs and connect them together in the Routing tab.